 I recently traveled to the remote archipelago of Haida Gwaii, which is about a two-hour flight from Vancouver.
 I’d never been to western Canada, so I wasn’t too sure to pack.
 After seeing showers in the forecast, I went with rain gear and active wear, which ended up being the right move, as I quickly learned what “coastal rainforest” meant.

 You’ll find coastal and temperate rainforests (read: muddy grounds and misty rain) throughout British Columbia, Canada.
-From a tuque and gum boots—I mean, winter hat and rain boots—to the perfect hybrid puffer rain jacket, here’s what to pack for British Columbia during the main tourist season (April through October).
+From a tuque and gum boots—that’s Canadian for winter hat and rain boots—to the perfect hybrid puffer rain jacket, here’s what to pack for British Columbia during the main tourist season (April through October).

 What to Pack for British Columbia: The Suitcase